Skip to Content

 Overview

 Aim 1.
 We will exploit institutional expertise in cancer genomics, immunology, and hematopoiesis to develop novel biomarkers and treatments for leukemias and myelodysplastic syndromes.
-Basic research at WUSM has led to the development of the following five translational research projects, all featuring innovative investigator-initiated therapeutic trials for leukemias or MDS.
+Basic research at WUSM has led to the development of translational research projects, three of which feature innovative investigator-initiated therapeutic trials for leukemias or MDS (see figure)

 Aim 2.
 We will enhance the infrastructure that supports translational leukemia research.
-This SPORE will support the following Shared Research Resources: 1) Core A. Biospecimen Processing; 2) Core B. Biostatistics; and 3) Core C. Administration.
+This SPORE will support the following Shared Research Resources: 1) Core A. Biospecimen Processing; 2) Core B. Biostatistics and Bioinformatics; and 3) Core C. Administration.

 Aim 3.
 We will recruit and train new investigators in translational research.
-This SPORE will support a Career Enhancement Program (CEP) to recruit and mentor new investigators in translational leukemia research.
-The SPORE has established a successful minority post-baccalaureate training program.
-The SPORE also will support a Developmental Research Program (DRP) to support innovative translational concepts.
+This SPORE will support a Career Enhancement Program (CEP) to recruit and mentor new investigators in translational leukemia research, with an emphasis on under-represented in medicine (URiM) investigators.
+The SPORE has established a successful URiM post-baccalaureate training program.
+The SPORE also will support a Developmental Research Program (DRP) to promote innovative translational concepts.

 Aim 4.
 We will facilitate inter-SPORE collaboration.
-Three of the SPORE projects include multi-institutional clinical trials.
-We have established CEP educational exchange and grant review programs with peer Leukemia SPORE institutions.
-We will continue to organize and participate in joint meetings with other Leukemia SPOREs.
+Two of the SPORE projects include multi-institutional clinical trials, including participation by peer Leukemia SPORE institutions.
+We have established a CEP educational exchange and grant review programs with peer Leukemia SPORE institutions.
+We will continue to organize and participate in joint meetings of with peer Leukemia SPORE institutions.

 Project Co-Leaders: